umlaeute/test-gh-actions/README.md

 ======================

-why does this not trigger a PR action?
+Q: why does this not trigger a PR action?
+A: because there is a merge conflict!